 - 4. Unpack the new drives. - Set the drives on a dry, level surface away from magnetic fields.
 Save the packing material and documentation in case you need to return the drives. - 5.
-Perform the following steps: - Stop all I/O activity to the storage server and attached storage expansion enclosures.
-Make sure that: - 1) All of the green Drive activity LEDs on the front of the storage server (and on all attached storage expansion enclosures) are not flashing. - 2) The green Cache active LEDs are off on the front of the RAID controllers. - b.
+Perform the following steps: - Stop all I/O activity to the storage server and attached expansion units.
+Make sure that: - 1) All of the green Drive activity LEDs on the front of the storage server (and on all attached expansion units) are not flashing. - 2) The green Cache active LEDs are off on the front of the RAID controllers. - b.
 If applicable, use the operating system software to disconnect the storage server logical drives from the host before you power off the storage server.